Sludge-Cat-Games/adventum-rules/Core Ruleset/Alchemy.md

 ## Concocting

-To start concocting an alchemical creation, you simply need an Application Method, Recipe Effect (or Effects), and Ingredients *(or ⓜ)*.
+To start concocting an alchemical creation, you simply need an Application Method, Recipe Effect (or Effects), and Ingredients *(or ⓜ)*  (You can only do this if you have the Alchemy Skill).

 ## Application Difficulty